nostra13/Android-Universal-Image-Loader/README.md

 For memory cache configuration (ImageLoaderConfiguration.Builder.memoryCache(...)) you can use already prepared implementations:

  * UsingFreqLimitedCache (The least frequently used bitmap is deleted when cache size limit is exceeded) - Used by default
- * UsingAgeLimitedCache (Bitmap with the oldest using time is deleted when cache size limit is exceeded)
+ * LRULimitedCache (Least recently used bitmap is deleted when cache size limit is exceeded)
  * FIFOLimitedCache (FIFO rule is used for deletion when cache size limit is exceeded)
  * LargestLimitedCache (The largest bitmap is deleted when cache size limit is exceeded)